brokenseal/PyV8-OS-X/README.md

 pip install *-PyV8-OS-X-*.zip
 ```

-You can then ``import PyV8`` in python and proceed with the examples shown on
+You can then ``from pyv8 import PyV8`` in python and proceed with the examples
-the pyv8 website.
+shown on the pyv8 website.